 Amgen Inc. (AMGN) Shareholder Alert: Robbins LLP Reminds Investors of Class Action Against Amgen Inc.

-/EIN News/ -- SAN DIEGO, March 17, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Amgen Inc. (NASDAQ: AMGN) common stock between July 29, 2020 and April 27, 2022, for violations of the Securities Exchange Act of 1934.
-Amgen is one of the world’s largest independent biopharmaceutical companies.
+SAN DIEGO, March 17, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Amgen Inc. AMGN common stock between July 29, 2020 and April 27, 2022, for violations of the Securities Exchange Act of 1934.
+Amgen is one of the world's largest independent biopharmaceutical companies.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Amgen.
 Shareholders who want to act as lead plaintiff for the class must file their papers by May 12, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.